ducandu/spygame/README.md

 * create more "Lost Vikings" levels
 * create more physics components (apart from the existing top-down and platformer)
 * create support for GUI elements (label, buttons, tick-boxes, etc..).
 This is an open Pygame problem and should probably be solved on the Pygame level.
+* help out with integrating spygame into openAI-gym and openAI-rllab repos